 The Group is guided by its corporate culture of being a responsible business.
 The Group aims to achieve its business objectives within a framework of ethics and high standards, taking into account the needs of the communities in which the Group operates.
 The people and the assets of the Group are firmly embedded in the communities of such places.
 The businesses of the Group are closely intertwined with the social well-being of such communities.
 Thus, the Group places priority in creating value for the communities and make the meaningful contributions to the communities.
-The Group considers the unemployment rates of the local communities in order to relief the local employment pressure.
+The Group considers the unemployment rates of the local communities of the places where the Group has business operations and places priority for recruiting candidates from the local communities in order to relief the local employment pressure.
 The Group has actively involved in the local community greening construction in order to support the environmental protection policy of the local government.